Vandebron/tech-blog/public/posts/spin-up-kubernetes-on-macbook.md

 - **Docker CE Kubernetes**: This is the easiest solution since there is a handy button to run your containers into a kubernetes environment.

-- **Vagrant and Virtualbox**: This solution is the one that can give you more control and you can easily create a cluster the size you want, but you need to be handy with VMs, Vagrant and the other tools.
+- **Vagrant and Virtualbox**: This solution is the one that can give you more control and you can easily create a cluster the size you want, but you need to be handy with VMs, the hypervisor of choice and Vagrant.
 It's the old school way to do it but, while it's a chunk your platform engineers can bite, it can be a steep and frustrating process for people that are not used to handle VMs.

 - **Multipass + some bash magic glue**: Since Canonical created this tool for MacOS, creating an Ubuntu VM became a breeze and you can have a single, easily manageable VM with its networking up and running in less than a minute, without having to handle disks, distros and stuff.
 On top of it the command line interface is straight forward and it has just the basic commands we will need, so wrapping the entire process into a bash script is a piece of cake.